Skip to main content

 1. General rule

-When, if there is an expedition or transport, it begins in the Peninsula or the Balearic Islands.
+When, there being an expedition or transport, it begins in the Peninsula or the Balearic Islands.

 Example:

-Spanish company that sells products to an unestablished French company, delivering them directly to the French company's customers in France.
+Spanish company that sells products to a non-established French company, delivering them directly to the French company's customers in France.

 Deliveries of goods from the Spanish company to the French company are subject to Spanish VAT because transport began in the Peninsula or the Balearic Islands (without prejudice to the possible exemption for the goods being destined for another Member State of the European Union).